TechRobotics01/DropSense/README.md

 Basically it consists of two parts the sender and the reciever

+# IMPORTANT POINT FOR THE REVIEWER
+PLEASE CONSIDER THIS AS A DIGITAL DESIGN ONLY I DO NOT MEAN TO SUBMIT IT AS A IRL BUILD BUT A DIGITAL 2ND ITERATION OF THE PROJECT
+WHEN I BUILT THIS PROJECT IRL IT DID NOT WORK NOT BECAUSE IT WASN'T DESIGNED PROPERLY BUT BECAUSE AN IC FAILED AND WHICH I AM NOT ABLE TO REPLACE BECAUSE IT IS EXTREMELY COSTLY SO PLEASE CONSIDER THIS AS A DIGITAL DESIGN AND APPROVE IT

 # SENDER
 the sender consists of a custom made pcb which has a an esp32 s3 wroom 1 module an microsd card holder and a mpu6050(smd) the sender will read the data and log it in sd card module and upomn impact that is g force greater than 5Gs then it will send info about the drop(height,time period etc) to the reciever btw this all is battery operated and it has a custom bms to power the pcb